I had a super exciting weekend filled with family and Catholic activities, so let's chronicle, shall we?

 Sunday morning, Mike and I were DYING to get back home and to our usual routine.
 And to privacy. :0 Though the kids were sorry to see the adventure come to an end:

 "Guys.
-If you want to go visit Cristina and family next summer, you're going to have to toughen up!"
+If you want to go on more trips next summer, you're going to have to toughen up!"

 How was YOUR weekend, dear reader?
 Do I have any other St. Kateri fans here?!